The Splendors of Sicily

 You are on your own for dinner this evening, so consult our included restaurant recommendations list for a wide range of options

-Mount Etna, vist to Il Giardino di Giulia
+Mount Etna exploration, vist to Il Giardino di Giulia, private visit to Villa Cuseni

 Today, an excursion to the region of Mount Etna!
 We’ll pass through the traditional small villages made of lava rock and drive along the roads carved between the lava stone to reach the Silvestri craters, formed during the 1892 eruption and located at an altitude of approximately 1,900 meters above sea level.
 During a pleasant walk, we will learn about the geology and flora of the area.